EarthScope/ispaq/README.md

 ### List of Metrics

-The command line argument `-L` will list the names of available metrics.
+The command-line argument `-L` will list the names of available metrics.

 Note: When using local data files, metrics based on miniSEED act_flags, io_flags, and timing blockette 1001 are not valid.
 These metrics are calibration_signal, clock_locked, event_begin, event_end, event_in_progress,